-High-torque brushless servo motors in NEMA and metric frame sizes.
-J series motors come in a 40, 60, or 80 mm frame size, along with a 10,000 count incremental commutating encoder and an IP65 rating for the motor body.
-V series motors come in NEMA 17, 23, and 34 frame sizes with 2048-line incremental commutating encoders.
-The servo motors available here are specifically designed to work with Applied Motion servo drives.
+High-torque brushless servo motors.
+J series motors come in 40, 60, and 80 mm frame sizes with 10,000-count incremental commutating encoders and IP65 ratings on the motor body.
+All servo motors listed below are specifically designed to work with Applied Motion servo drives.

 Need help?
 Look at our FAQs